thomasekdahlN/jeti/README.md

 Alarms will be repeated at most every 25 second if error condition is sustained

 Telemetry display visual
-- Fuel gauge, RPM, CU volt and status double window  from "ECU data display" for Orbit made by Bernd Woköck
+- Fuel gauge, RPM, ECU volt and status double window  from "ECU data display" for Orbit made by Bernd Woköck
 - Experimental RPM and TEMP gauge (very cool, but not tested)

 Thinking of implementing: